noiseprotocol/noise_spec/noise.md

 HMAC is used with all hash functions instead of allowing hashes to use a more specialized function (e.g. keyed BLAKE2), because:

-  * Some of the analysis of HKDF in [@hkdfpaper] depends on the nested structure of HMAC.
+  * HKDF requires the use of HMAC, and some of the HKDF analysis in [@hkdfpaper] depends on the nested structure of HMAC.

-  * HMAC is widely used with Merkle-Damgard hashes such as SHA2, and SHA3 candidates such as Keccak and BLAKE were required to be suitable with HMAC, so HMAC should be applicable to all widely-used hash functions.
+  * HMAC is widely used with Merkle-Damgard hashes such as SHA2.
+SHA3 candidates such as Keccak and BLAKE were required to be suitable with HMAC.
+    Thus, HMAC should be applicable to all widely-used hash functions.

   * HMAC applies nested hashing to process each input.
 This "extra" hashing might mitigate the impact of hash function weakness.